 The Astrology of Sect

-An immensely important concept in the Hellenistic astrological tradition that did not survive into modern times is the concept of ‘sect’.
-The term ‘sect’ is a translation of the Greek word hairesis (αἵρεσις), which has a variety of meanings outside of its astrological usage, such as the act of ‘making a choice,’ or ‘a course of action,’ but it was also often employed to refer to ‘a school of thought,’ or ‘a philosophical or religious sect.’
-This term was often used to refer to a group, faction or division of people that adhere to a specific set of tenets or views.
-For example, in modern times Christians would represent a specific hairesis, while Muslims would represent a separate hairesis.
+The term “sect” is a translation of the Greek word hairesis (αἵρεσις), which was often used in the Greco-Roman period to refer to a “group,” “faction” or “team” of people that adhere to a specific set of tenets or views, like a philosophical or religious sect.
+For example, in modern times Christians would represent a specific hairesis, while Muslims would represent a different hairesis.

 Robert Schmidt points out that the notion of sect could by likened to the concept of a two party political system, as in the case of the United States where you have two political parties who are vying for control of the White House.
 When the Sun is anywhere above the horizon, as demarcated by the ascendant/descendant axis, the chart is considered to be a diurnal or day time chart and the planets of the diurnal sect are considered to be the party in power, while the nocturnal planets have less power to push their own agenda.
 Conversely, when the Sun is anywhere below the horizon the chart is considered to be nocturnal, and thus the nocturnal sect is considered to be the party in power and it has the ability to push its own agenda, while the diurnal planets have their authority reduced somewhat.